Pabloo22/tabular_rl/README.md

 This repository aims to contain implementations of the main tabular methods in Reinforcement Learning.
 The goal is to provide a framework to easily compare and implement new Reinforcement Learning algorithms.

+See this [colab notebook](https://colab.research.google.com/drive/1nUMfByPpqvURza5UrLSMBEDmrvxRghmt?usp=sharing) for a quick demo!

 ## Overview
 The current methods implemented are:
 - [x] Generalized Policy Iteration (Dynamic Programming)